catderohan/School_District_Analysis/README.md

 **How is the school summary affected?**

    * The school summary was slightly effected with new scores from Thomas High School.
-   * The percent for Thomas High SChool passing math was 93.3% where as without 9th grades it is now 93.2%.
+   * The percent for Thomas High School passing math was 93.3% where as without 9th grades it is now 93.2%.
 For reading, it was previously 97.3% and now it is 97%.
-Overall percentage changed from 90.9% to 90.6%.
+Overall passing percentage changed from 90.9% to 90.6%.
      ![](Resources/SchoolSummary.PNG)

 **How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?**